bbaum11/internship2025_stuff/k8s_salt/readme.md

 - deleting the old images (stored in `/var/lib/rancher/rke2/images/*`) and the old binary (stored in `/usr/local/bin/rke2`) and replacing them with the new ones
 - restarting the kubernetes service

+this can be done by running the [upgrade_deps.sh](upgrade_deps.sh) script and moving the created deps.tar file over to the airgapped network.

 ## Contributions

 ## License